• darkblurbg

 A large number of Americans and Europeans have been involved in collaboration projects with North Koreans, even though the geopolitical situation and the different political systems create complicated challenges.
 Compared with the past, many books and articles are now available about the Democratic People's Republic of Korea and they cover a wide range of issues.
 However, one topic is often missing: the cultural differences when communicating with North Koreans.

 The cultural divide with the DPRK is vast.
 Many professionals dealing with this country are relatively new to the topic of culture or lack situational awareness.
 As soon as the borders re-open, foreigners will have again intensive personal communication with North Koreans, and it will be important for them to find ways to create common ground between the different cultures and ideologies.
 Since there is limited information available about this topic, I am currently writing the article 'Cultural differences when dealing with North Koreans'.
-It will be published in April 2024 and the introduction is already available (suggestions for input are welcome).
+The first version is already available (suggestions for input are welcome).

 Webinar: ‘Past, Present, and Future Opportunities for Economic Engagement with North Korea’ (7 September 2023)